Background

 and/or

-2. The player meets AFL NGA Culturally Diverse criteria, by a player or at least one parent born from an African, Asian or Oceania (E.g. Cook Islands) country.
-Eligibility is also granted if a player and/or both parents are born in a non-English speaking country (Not Asia, Africa or Oceania).
+2. The player meets AFL NGA Culturally Diverse criteria, by a player or at least one parent born from an African or Asian country.
+Eligibility is also potentially accessible if a player and/or both parents are born in a non-English speaking country (not Asia, Africa).

 3. Live in Essendon's Next Generation Academy Zone?
 Click here to check.